bulimu/MernAdminDashboard/README.md

 - Express: A fast, unopinionated, minimalist web framework for Node.js used for building APIs.
 - React: A JavaScript library for building user interfaces.
 - Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine used for building server-side applications.

+## VS Code Extensions

+The following VS Code extensions are recommended for development:

+- ES7+ React/Redux/React-Native snippets: Provides shortcuts for commonly used React/Redux snippets.
+- Prettier - Code formatter: A code formatter that helps maintain a consistent style across the codebase.
+- Tailwind Shades: A Tailwind CSS color palette generator.

 ## Environment Variables